System Design Space

 Strengths

-• Open source, CRD/workflow model, deep Kubernetes integration.
+• Open governance model, CRDs, and strong Kubernetes integration.

-• Strong support for scheduled chaos workflows and reusable experiments.
+• Good support for recurring chaos workflows and reusable experiments.

 Limits

-• Higher entry barrier: CRDs, operators, and RBAC must be configured correctly.
+• Higher entry barrier: CRDs, operators, and RBAC need to be configured correctly.

-• Mature governance often requires additional internal tooling.
+• Mature governance often requires additional internal platform work around experiments.

 Chaos Monkey